 The budget statement must use the Nanovic Budget Template and should detail the project’s travel and research costs in US dollars (USD).
 Budgets should also list the sources used to determine costs and include any exchange rates (if used in calculation).
 Budgets must also state the names and amounts of other funding already obtained or sought for the project.
 Receiving partial funding from other Notre Dame offices can increase the likelihood of success.The grant funds may not be used toward the purchase of materials or toward payment on a rental car.
 Upon return, students who are awarded funding will be expected to produce scans for all lodging and flight receipts as part of the reporting process.
 Expenses not approved in the original grant (including those arising from extending dates of travel) are the student's responsibility and any unused grant funds must be reimbursed to the Nanovic Institute.
 Students are encouraged to meet with the student coordinator to receive important feedback on the budget prior to submission.

 The letter of recommendation and evaluation form should be from a faculty member at Notre Dame who is familiar with the student’s academic work and who has agreed to serve as an advisor for the project.
 An effective faculty letter will explicitly reflect upon the viability of the student learning/research project.
 Faculty letters that do not evince a familiarity with the student's proposal will disadvantage the student's chances for receiving funding from the Nanovic.
-The faculty member will be prompted by the sytem after you have completed the student portion of the application form.
+The faculty member will be prompted by the system after you have completed the student portion of the application form.
 You will be notified by email when each faculty reference has completed their portion of the form.